Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - Deals +2 flat damage to feral creatures, but has +1 Bulk.
           - 100 + 1/2 base value
         * - Brutal
-          - Has the option to use sharp damage.
+          - Has the option to use Sharp damage.
 If a target dedicates extra Stamina to defend against it, its attack deals +1 flat damage.
 If applicable, enemies grappled by the weapon suffer 2 sharp damage each time they attempt to break free.
           - 50 + 1/2 base value
         * - Culling
           - Gains +1 base damage, but soak rolls against its attacks have +1 :term:`favor`.